Best Brooklyn Nets Betting Sites In NJ

 Nets draft picks

-Here’s a look at Brooklyn Nets first-round draft picks since 2015:
+Here’s a look at the Brooklyn Nets’ first-round draft picks since 2015:

 - 2024: No first-round pick